 A study in 2015 recorded significant levels of PM2.5 in Kampala (138.6 μg/m3), and Jinja (99.3 μg/m3), a town 80km east of Kampala on Lake Victoria.3

 WHAT ARE THE CAUSES OF AIR POLLUTION IN UGANDA?

 Air pollution in Uganda is driven by rapid urbanization and population growth in urban areas.

-Uganda's dirty air is characterized by smoke from car exhaust, industry, residential trash burning, road dust and soot from indoor biomass-fuelled cookstoves.
+Uganda's dirty air is characterized by smoke from car exhaust, industry, residential trash burning, road dust, and soot from indoor biomass-fuelled cookstoves for cooking.

 Credit: Muntaka Chasant | Kampala, Uganda | February 2013